irods/irods_development_environment/README.md

-    -j, --jobs              Number of jobs for make tool -N, --ninja             Use ninja builder as the make tool --exclude-unit-tests    Indicates that iRODS unit tests should not be built --custom-externals      Path to custom externals packages received via volume mount -h, --help              This message
+    -j, --jobs              Number of jobs for make tool -N, --ninja             Use ninja builder as the make tool --exclude-unit-tests    Indicates that iRODS unit tests should not be built --exclude-microservice-tests
+                            Indicates that iRODS tests implemented as microservices should not be built
+    --custom-externals      Path to custom externals packages received via volume mount -h, --help              This message
 ```